raimamukherjee29/Voicofy/README.md

 ﻿# Voicofy
-# A MERN-app focusing on smooth communication via audio transfer using WebRTC
+# A MERN app focusing on smooth communication via audio transfer using WebRTC